-Woody Allen’s breakthrough film, released 40 years ago this week, is a finely observed romance, a surreal time-traveling autobiography and a stand-up comedy confessional.
+Woody Allen’s breakthrough film is a finely observed romance, a surreal time-traveling autobiography and a stand-up comedy confessional.
 With the help of cinematographer Gordon Willis and editor Ralph Rosenblum, Allen juggles those disparate elements with the skill of a Houdini.
 Diane Keaton’s exquisitely flakey and funny performance was rewarded by the Academy who named her the Best Actress of 1977.

 About Robert Weide